Rethinking Round-Trip Translation for Machine Translation Evaluation

 \section{Introduction}

-Thanks to the recent progress of neural machine translation (NMT) and large-scale multilingual corpora, machine translation (MT) systems have achieved remarkable performances on high- to medium-resource languages \cite{flores101,fan2021beyond, pan2021contrastive}.
+Thanks to the recent progress of neural machine translation (NMT) and large-scale multilingual corpora, machine translation (MT) systems have achieved remarkable performances on high- to medium-resource languages \cite{fan2021beyond, pan2021contrastive,flores101}.
 However, the development of MT technology on low-resource language pairs still suffers from insufficient data for training and evaluation~\cite{aji2022one,siddhant2022towards}.

-Traditional automatic MT evaluation metrics~\cite{papineni2002bleu,snover2006study} require parallel corpora to provide ground-truth references for estimating the translation quality.
-However, these approaches are impractical for evaluating underrepresented languages without high-quality parallel corpora.
-Other work attempts to tackle this issue via reference-free MT evaluation, mainly focusing on quality estimation (QE).
-Most still require a large-scale training dataset with intensive direct-assessed or post-edited human annotation at the sentence level~\cite{rei2020unbabel, martins2017pushing}.
-Such practice is especially resource-consuming when it is adapted to \textit{i)} hundreds of underrepresented low-resource \citep{aji2022one,joshi2019unsung,bird2012machine} and uncovered language pairs in human evaluation benchmarks ~\cite{specia2021findings, freitag2021results}; and \textit{ii)} multiple specific application domains for translation \citep{li2020metamt,muller2019domain}.
+Recent advances in multilingual pre-trained language model explore the methods trained on monolingual data, using data augmentation and denoising auto-encoding method~\cite{xia2019generalized,liu2020multilingual}.
+However, high-quality parallel corpora are still required for evaluating translation quality.
+Such requirement is especially resource-consuming when working on \textit{i)} hundreds of underrepresented low-resource languages~\citep{bird2012machine,joshi2019unsung,aji2022one} and \textit{ii)} translations for specific domains~\citep{li2020metamt,muller2019domain}.